 Illinois law states that “a person may not operate a motor vehicle on a roadway while using an electronic communication device to compose, send or read an electronic message.”
 Furthermore, you may not use a cell phone to communicate while operating a motorized vehicle.
 Therefore if it is known you were violating this law you will be issued a ticket.
 However, this does not mean that you caused the accident and should not admit to such.
 It does mean that the other insurance company is going to use this to their advantage and having an attorney to protect your rights will ease your burden.
 Antioch attorney Bob Edens will ensure that you do not get stuck taking the blame for the entire accident.

 This is an acronym for Motor Vehicle Accident.

 Suffering an injury to an already compromised area of the body may result in permanent damage and can negatively affect you for the rest of your life.
-Don’t leave your future in the hands of an insurance company who wants you to settle as soon as possible.
-Protect you and your family’s future by getting your free consultation in your personal injury or car accident case.
+Don’t leave your future in the hands of an insurance company that wants you to settle as soon as possible.
+Protect your and your family’s future by getting your free consultation in your personal injury or car accident case.